 - The stunning combination of the craggy cliffs dropping off into the turquoise waters of the Mediterranean is simply something you can't miss!

 - You will start to notice these characteristic beaches just after leaving the Costa del Sol and entering the Costa Tropical, just after the town of Nerja.

 Almuñécar has more than 15 beaches.
 The three beaches we recommend for families are Playa Puerta del Mar, Playa Tesorillo and Playa Cabria.

 - Playa Puerta del Mar lies right below the Peñon San Cristobal.

-- Playa Tesorillo is great because of its small size, lively atmosphere and family friendly ranking.
+- Playa Tesorillo is great because of its small size, lively atmosphere, and family-friendly ranking.
 It has two restaurants right on the beach, one playing live music during the summer months.

 - Playa Cabria is another good choice.
 It is accessed from the opposite end of Almuñécar through a dry riverbed and has a rustic, bohemian feel to it.
-Cabria is a very secluded beach, but with all the necessary services.
+Playa Cabria is a very secluded beach, but with all the necessary services.

 2. The Almuñécar Castle

 Who doesn’t love a castle?
 Many of the old Spanish towns still have castles at their center but the Almuñécar Castle is pretty impressive.
 It’s in great condition, still standing proudly at the highest point in the old town where it has been since Phoenician times.
 This is definitely a must-see while you are here.
 The kids will love it and the views from the top are amazing.